evildmp/diataxis-documentation-framework/tutorials.rst

 Most software projects have really bad - or non-existent - tutorials.
 Tutorials are what will turn your learners into users. **A bad or missing tutorial will prevent your project from acquiring new users.**

+Of the sections describing the four kinds of documentation, this is by far the longest - that's because tutorials are the most misunderstood and most difficult to do well.
+The best way of teaching is to have a teacher present, interacting with the student.
+That's rarely possible, and our written tutorials will be at best a far-from-perfect substitute.
+That's all the more reason to pay special attention to them.

-Good tutorials are very difficult to write.
-They need to be useful for the beginner, easy to follow, meaningful and extremely robust.
+Tutorials need to be useful for the beginner, easy to follow, meaningful and extremely robust, and kept up-to-date.
+You might well find that writing and maintaining your tutorials can occupy as much time and energy as the the other three parts put together.

 Analogy from cooking